stonecauldron/tile-mapper/report/paper.md

 the Markov chain will not be able to infer what the next most probable word is and will have to stop generating text.

-A way of solving this problem is to use what is called backoff smoothing TODO:
-Murphy citation in which we consider less elements of the chain when faced with unknown data.
+A way of solving this problem is to use what is called backoff smoothing (@Murphy2012) in which we consider less elements of the chain when faced with unknown data.
 To take our above example again, instead of considering the whole chain to infer the next most likely word we can restrict ourselves to the previous word only, which in this case is "sleep".
 By reducing the number of